 The pension quoted in your statement is calculated as at your date of leaving service.
-The pension will be revalued in the year of commencement.
+The pension in excess of any GMP element will be revalued in the year of commencement.
+The method of revaluation used is dependent on your date of leaving and is outlined below: